-The money raised during Remember September directly supports PanKind’s mission to improve outcomes for people impacted by pancreatic cancer.
+The money raised during Remember September directly supports PanKind’s mission to triple the pancreatic cancer survival rate by 2030 and dramatically improve outcomes for people impacted by the disease.

 Why are the funds you raise so important?